droundy/recipes-site/index.md

 - 4 Tbsp melted butter

 Mix the flour and eggs, then gradually add milk and water.
 At the end add salt and butter and beat until smooth.
+Set stove to 7 (assuming it is ours) and pour in 1/3 cup of batter per crepe.